-- RG 000.56 Licensees may receive requests to gain access to financial models maintained or prepared by research analysts (research analyst models).

-These requests may be internal (e.g. from corporate advisory) or external (e.g. investor or corporate clients). - RG 000.57 Information relating to unpublished research data, research analyst models and draft research should not be made available or provided to any person who is not part of the research team other than as set out in RG 000.59 and guidelines D6(e) and D7(e) below.
-This includes other parts of the licensee (e.g. sales and corporate advisory) and external parties (e.g. clients): see RG 79.128.

-RG 000.58 Depending on who makes the request and what information is requested, there is a risk that the research analyst may be tipped off about a potential transaction which may constitute MNPI.
+- RG 264.55 Licensees may receive requests to gain access to financial models maintained or prepared by research analysts (research analyst models).
+These requests may be internal (e.g. from corporate advisory) or external (e.g. investor or corporate clients). - RG 264.56 Information relating to unpublished research data, research analyst models and draft research should not be made available or provided to any person who is not part of the research team other than as set out in RG 264.58-RG 264.59 and guidelines D5(e) and D6(e) below.
+This includes other parts of the licensee (e.g. sales and corporate advisory) and external parties (e.g. clients): see RG 79.128. - RG 264.57 Depending on who makes the request and what information is requested, there is a risk that the research analyst may be tipped off about a potential transaction which may constitute inside information.
 For example, if the licensee's corporate advisory team requests research analyst models for two companies this may alert the research analyst about a potential merger.
-In addition, if a research analyst model contains information that is not generally available to the public (for example, notes or updates to forecasts and valuations), the research analyst model itself may also constitute MNPI.
+In addition, if a research analyst model contains information that is not generally available to the public (e.g. notes or updates to forecasts and valuations), the research analyst model itself may also constitute inside information.

-RG 000.59 To reduce these risks, licensees should have a process to deal with requests for research analyst models that underpin published research.
-This may include:

-- (a) ensuring that requests for research analyst models are managed by compliance or another control function; - (b) asking for research analyst models for a number of companies to minimise the risk of the research analyst becoming aware of the purpose for the request; - (c) ensuring that any research analyst models provided are consistent with the valuation, price target and recommendation in published research; - (d) redacting any information in research analyst models that is not contained in published research (for example, comments or notes); and - (e) not revealing to the research analyst that a request has been made or the identity of the person or entity that has made a request.
+- RG 264.58 To reduce these risks, licensees should have a process to deal with requests from the non-public side of the licensee's business for research analyst models that underpin published research.
+This may include: - (a) ensuring that requests for research analyst models are managed by compliance or another control function; - (b) asking for research analyst models for a number of companies to minimise the risk of the research analyst becoming aware of the purpose for the request; - (c) not revealing to the research analyst that a request has been made or the identity of the person or entity that has made a request; - (d) ensuring that any research analyst models provided are consistent with the valuation, price target and recommendation in published research; and - (e) redacting any valuation information in research analyst models that is not consistent with the licensee's published research or generally available to the public (e.g. comments or notes). - RG 264.59 If a licensee receives an external request or an internal request from staff on the public side of the licensee's business for research analyst models, RG 264.58(d) and RG 264.58(e) apply.